 The midwifery team run antenatal preparation classes to prepare you for your birthing experience.

 We also have maternity support workers in the midwifery team who can visit at home or see you at the Health Park.They provide breast feeding advice and newborn baby care support.

 To book an appointment please call: 01872 243700

 CHRONIC DISEASE MONITORING

-If you are on medication for heart disease, thyroid problems or have had a history of stroke, your blood pressure and cholesterol level should be checked annually.
+If you are on medication for heart disease, thyroid problems or have had a history of stroke, your blood pressure and cholesterol levels should be checked annually.
 If you are on medication for hypertension, your blood pressure should be checked at least once every six months.
-Our practice nurses run special screening clinics.
+Our Practice Nurses run special screening clinics.
 If you suffer from Asthma or Diabetes, there are dedicated nurse clinics to review your condition at least annually.
 A new government initiative suggests that patients with Rheumatoid Arthritis should be reviewed annually at the surgery.
-We are rolling out this programme from April 2013.

 Exercise poster - click here >>Exercise Leaflet

 For children at 2,3 and 4 months, MMR at 13 months and pre-school boosters are available in twice weekly nurse clinics.
 Adult vaccinations for tetanus are done by the practice nurse.